Samantha Lee Pictures: Photos Of Tyrese Gibson’s New Wife And Secret Wedding

 — Blu Vercetti (@HgoBlu) March 2, 2017

-Those who want to see more pictures of Samantha Lee can see photos and the slideshow of Tyrese Gibson’s new wife by clicking here.
+Those who want to see more pictures of Tyrese Gibson’s new wife Samantha Lee can check out photos by clicking here.

 [Featured Image by Leon Bennett/Getty Images]